Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: Preliminaries

-\paragraph{Federated Learning} FedAvg was introduced by ~\cite{mcmahan2016communication} for FL to train a shared global model without direct access to the training data of users.
-Specifically, given an FL system with $N$ users, at round $t$, the server sends the current global model $w_{t-1}$ to users in the selected user set $U_t$, where $|U_t|=m=qN$ and $q$ is the user sampling probability.
-Each selected user $i \in U_t$ locally updates the model for $E$ local epochs with its dataset $D_i$ and learning rate $\eta$ to obtain a new local model.
+\paragraph{Federated Learning.} The standard instantiation of FL is FedAvg~\cite{mcmahan2016communication}, which trains a shared global model in FL without directly accessing the local training data of users. {We consider an FL system consisting of $N$ users, with $B$ representing the set of all users (i.e., $B:=[N]$) and $D:=\{D_1,\ldots,D_N\}$ denoting the union of local datasets across all users. } At round $t$, the server sends the current global model $w_{t-1}$ to users in the selected user set $U_t$, where $|U_t|=m=qN$ and $q$ is the user sampling probability.
+Each selected user $i \in U_t$ then locally updates the model for $E$ local epochs with its dataset $D_i$ and learning rate $\eta$ to obtain a new local model.
 Then, the user sends the local model updates $\Delta w_{t}^i$ to the server.
-Finally, the server aggregates over the updates from all selected users into the new global model $w_{t}= w_{t-1}+ \frac{1}{m} \sum_{i\in U_t} \Delta w_t^i$.
+Finally, the server aggregates over the updates from all selected users into the new global model: $w_{t}= w_{t-1}+ \frac{1}{m} \sum_{i\in U_t} \Delta w_t^i$.